stevepryde/xenon/README.md

 The "node" server configuration is the same as the standalone configuration (see above).

-However, the hub configuration assumes the node will be running on port 8888, so you would start the node like this:
+However, this hub configuration assumes the node will be running on port 8888, so you would start the node like this:

     ./xenon-webdriver --port 8888

 The node does not actually know it is serving requests from another Xenon server.
 Since Xenon behaves as a WebDriver proxy, we can just forward requests to any other Xenon server and it "just works".
-Well, almost.
-The one piece of information we need from the "node" is the list of browsers it provides in its configuration.
+There is one piece of information we need from the "node" and that is the list of browsers it provides in its configuration.
 This is requested by the hub automatically when it first starts up.
-Currently this requires that the node is online when the hub starts, but that requirement will be removed in a future release.
+The hub will poll the `/node/config` endpoint of each node every 60 seconds until a successful response is received.
+This allows the servers to be started in any order.

-In short, each Xenon server can provide local or remote browsers, or both.
+In summary, each Xenon server can provide local or remote browsers, or both.
 A "local" browser is where this server takes care of starting each WebDriver instance (chromedriver, geckodriver etc) and talks to it directly.
 A "remote" browser is just a "local" browser running on another Xenon server.